SEMICeu/DCAT-AP/releases/2.1.1/usageguide-identifiers.md

               dct:identifier "Dataset 1".

 ```
-Replacing the named nodes might have the same underdesirable effects on the catalogue network as sharing blank nodes: namely it can be the source of injecting the same data again in the network.
+Indeed, replacing the named nodes can have the same underdesirable effects on the catalogue network as sharing blank nodes: namely it can be the source of injecting the same data again in the network.

 Claiming *being unharvestable* as solution to this problem by data catalogues is neither adviced.